Wedding F.A.Q.

 Bring a tent with you on the airplane or reserve one and pick it up when you arrive.
 We’ll provide you with a checklist of items you’re likely to need.

-If you do bring one on the airplane be sure to put tent stakes and poles in a checked bag.
+If you do bring one on the airplane, be sure to put tent stakes and poles in a checked bag.
+(We forgot to do that our first time and had to pick up new tent stakes when we arrived.)
 We’ve done it with one checked bag and a carry-on each.
 Its comfier to check two bags, if you can swing it.

-We’ve brough small blow-up beds, but have found its almost easier to sleep on the ground with a couple blankets for padding.
-It depends on what you’re comfortable with.
+We’ve brought small blow-up beds, but have found its almost easier to sleep on the ground with a couple blankets for padding.
+It depends on what you’re comfortable with and where you are camping.